kid2407/BannerMod/README.md

 #### Different colors

+Colors can be expressed in two ways: As color codes (See the [Minecraft Wiki](https://minecraft.gamepedia.com/Banner#Pattern_color) for more information) or via color names, as shown below:
 ```
 /banner word Wallmart 14 15
+/banner word Wallmart red black
 ```
 This will give you the same banners as with the last command, except now the base color is black and the text color is red.
-For a list of color codes, see the relevant entry in the [Minecraft wiki](https://minecraft.gamepedia.com/Banner#Pattern_color).

 ### Special